On the Convergence of Adaptive Gradient Methods for Nonconvex Optimization: Introduction

 \section{Introduction}

 Stochastic gradient descent (SGD) \citep{citeulike:432261} and its variants have been widely used in training deep neural networks.
 Among those variants, adaptive gradient methods (AdaGrad) \citep{duchi2011adaptive,mcmahan2010adaptive}, which scale each coordinate of the gradient by a function of past gradients, can achieve better performance than vanilla SGD in practice when the gradients are sparse.
 An intuitive explanation for the success of AdaGrad is that it automatically adjusts the learning rate for each feature based on the partial gradient, which accelerates the convergence.
 However, AdaGrad was later found to demonstrate degraded performance especially in cases where the loss function is nonconvex or the gradient is dense, due to rapid decay of learning rate.
 This problem is especially exacerbated in deep learning due to the huge number of optimization variables.
-To overcome this issue, RMSProp \citep{Tieleman2012} was proposed to use exponential moving average rather than the arithmetic average to scale the gradient, which mitigates the rapid decay of the learning rate. \citet{kingma2014adam} proposed an adaptive momentum estimation method (Adam), which incorporates the idea of momentum \citep{polyak1964some,sutskever2013importance} into RMSProp.
-Other related algorithms include AdaDelta \citep{zeiler2012adadelta} and Nadam \citep{dozat2016incorporating}, which combine the idea of exponential moving average of the historical gradients, Polyak's heavy ball \citep{polyak1964some} and Nesterov's accelerated gradient descent \citep{nesterov2013introductory}.
-Recently, by revisiting the original convergence analysis of Adam, \citet{reddi2018convergence} found that for some handcrafted simple convex optimization problem, Adam does not even converge to the global minimizer.
-In order to address this convergence issue of Adam, \citet{reddi2018convergence} proposed a new variant of the Adam algorithm namely AMSGrad, which has guaranteed convergence in the convex optimization setting.
-The update rule of AMSGrad is as follows\footnote{With slight abuse of notation, here we denote by $\sqrt{\vb_t}$ the element-wise square root of the vector $\vb_t$, by $\mb_t/\sqrt{\vb_t}$ the element-wise division between $\mb_t$ and $\sqrt{\vb_t}$, and by $\max(\hat{\vb}_{t-1},\vb_t)$ the element-wise maximum between $\hat{\vb}_{t-1}$ and $\vb_t$.}:
+To overcome this issue, RMSProp \citep{Tieleman2012} was proposed to use exponential moving average rather than the arithmetic average to scale the gradient, which mitigates the rapid decay of the learning rate. \cite{kingma2014adam} proposed an adaptive momentum estimation method (Adam), which incorporates the idea of momentum \citep{polyak1964some,sutskever2013importance} into RMSProp.
+Other related algorithms include AdaDelta \citep{zeiler2012adadelta} and Nadam \citep{dozat2016incorporating}, which combine the idea of the exponential moving average of the historical gradients, Polyak's heavy ball \citep{polyak1964some} and Nesterov's accelerated gradient descent \citep{nesterov2013introductory}.
+Recently, by revisiting the original convergence analysis of Adam, \cite{reddi2018convergence} found that for some handcrafted simple convex optimization problem, Adam does not even converge to the global minimizer.
+In order to address this convergence issue of Adam, \cite{reddi2018convergence} proposed a new variant of the Adam algorithm named AMSGrad, which has guaranteed convergence in the convex setting.
+The update rule of AMSGrad is as follows\footnotemark[1]: